rschristopher/rschristopher.github.io/src/criticisms/scalability.md

-# Scalability Criticisms of Bitcoin
+# Scalability

+Can Bitcoin scale to meet global demand?

 !!! warning "work in progress"